conda/conda/docs/source/faq.rst

       $ conda skeleton pypi bottle

-#.
-How can I automatically create a recipe for, build, and install package X
-   (e.g. *bottle*) if I know that this package is on PyPI?
+   You can then build it with

    .. code-block:: bash

-      $ conda build --build-recipe bottle
+      $ conda build bottle

    It is recommended to upload the package to binstar when you are done.
 Then if you add your binstar channel to your .condarc (see :ref:`customization`